 Middle Childhood Generalist Standards describes what accomplished teachers should know and be able to do.
 The standards are meant to reflect the professional consensus at this point about the essential aspects of accomplished practice.
-The deliberations of the Middle Childhood Generalist Standards Committee were informed by various national and state initiatives on student and teacher standards that have been operating concurrently with the development of NBPTS Standards.
+The deliberations of the third and fourth edition committees were informed by various national and state initiatives on student and teacher standards that have been operating concurrently with the development of NBPTS Standards.
 As the understanding of teaching and learning continues to evolve over the next several years, these standards will be updated again.